 My Best Choice For Protecting my Digital Products From Theft

 After careful thought I still want to protect my products from people downloading them for free, which is what both DLGuard and Product Padlock do.
 However the additional protection that Product Padlock offers with password protection caused me to rethink my concern.

 The annoyance of giving my customers one more password to remember didn’t thrill me.
-I get so few customer returns that I’m not sure the added security is worth the aggravation to my customers.
-And because Product Padlock is delivered as a monthly subscription service, it does cost more.
-But if you like the password protection idea, Product Padlock got some of the best reviews.
+I get so few product returns that I don’t think the added security is worth the aggravation to my customers.
+And because Product Padlock is delivered as a monthly subscription service, it costs more.
+But if you like the password protection idea, Product Padlock has some great reviews.

-Personally I’ve chosen to stick with DLGuard.
+Personally I’ve chosen to stick with DLGuard for all my digital product protection needs.
 I think it’s the best in terms of price, performance and support.
-I haven’t tried every product out there but I can’t imagine another product being any simpler or more thorough with friendly, prompt support.
-It’s also more important to me that my customers have an easy way to access my product without making them jump through hoops.
+I haven’t tried every product on the market but I can’t imagine another product that is easier to use or more thorough with friendly, prompt support.
+It’s also important to me that my customers have an easy way to access my product without making them jump through hoops.

 Do you protect your digital products?
 What are your thoughts?